-Google Apps & Google Cloud Platform
+G Suite & Google Cloud Platform

-TeamPot is tightly integrated with Google Apps suite, so users can use their every day tools to manage projects, tasks, and meetings, without the need to learn how to use a new app.
+TeamPot is tightly integrated with G Suite, so users can use their every day tools to manage projects, tasks, and meetings, without the need to learn how to use a new app.

 Each project has a Google Drive folder where team members can share information about the project, for example Google Drive native files, like Docs, Sheets, Sliedes, or any other files type.

 Users can keep an eye on their assignments and task due dates thanks to the special events created in their Google Calendars.

-Each project has a Google Groups associated where team members can open threads and discuss about project topics, using Google Groups user interface, or simply by email.
+Each project has a Google Groups associated where team members can open threads and discuss about project related topics, using Google Groups user interface, or simply by email.

 If your team is located in multiple offices, no problem, each team meeting can have a Google Hangout associated, so everyone can participate to the meeting.